 There’s a vast array of complicated Japanese cookware, gadgets and tools on the market.
 It can be a bit overwhelming.
 If you are a beginner like myself, then investing in a few key pieces of equipment is all you need to get you started into the wonderful world of Japanese cooking.

-When making this list, I assumed that you are starting with basically zero cooking equipment.
+When making this list, I assumed that you are starting from zero.
 Your kitchen is empty, except for maybe some plates, bowls and utensils to eat with.
-Therefore, this list also includes many basic tools to go along with more specialized Japanese cookware.
+Therefore, this list also includes many basic cooking tools to go along with more specialized Japanese cookware.

-For each item, I have recommended one or two products that you could buy.
-If you have different preferences, or happen to already own something similar, then feel free to skip it.
+For each item, I have recommended one or two products to buy.
+If you have different preferences, or already own something similar, then feel free to skip it.

 As your chef skills and experience as progress, you can look to upgrade your equipment.